pantheon-systems/documentation/source/content/guides/new-relic/02-activate-new-relic.md

   ![Screenshot of the Activate New Relic Pro button in the Site Dashboard, under the New Relic tab.](../../../images/integrations/newrelic/activate-new-relic.png)

-1. Visit your site in the browser a couple of times to generate data in New Relic&reg;.
+1. Visit your site in the browser and make some un-cached requests to generate data in New Relic&reg;.

-1. Allow a few minutes to pass and then navigate to the **New Relic** tab on your Dashboard and click **Go to New Relic**.
+1. Information will be available in New Relic a few minutes after you visit your site.

 ## Configure New Relic&reg; Performance Monitoring Access